litan/kojojs-editor/README.md

 * Start `sbt` i terminal.
 * Execute the `update` command inside sbt.
 * Execute the `run` command inside sbt to compile/run the web-server
-* Run the kojojs-core server running in a separate terminal window, see instructions here: https://github.com/litan/kojojs-core
+* Run the kojojs-core server in a separate terminal window, see instructions here: https://github.com/litan/kojojs-core
 * Navigate to localhost:9000 in a Browser to start using KojoJS

 ### Instructions for using with IntelliJ Idea: